How to lose weight without dieting (and still see real results)

 With the fast pace of modern living, lots of us are spending less time cooking and eating at home.
 Unfortunately, dining out has been linked to a lower-quality diet and higher weight [14].

-On the flip side, eating at home has been shown to improve the variety of foods eaten and the quality of nutrients like less fat, and more fibre and vitamins [12].
+On the flip side, eating at home has been shown to improve the variety of foods eaten and the quality of nutrients like less fat, more fibre and vitamins [14].

 So, how can we eat at home more when we’re time-poor and tired?
 Meal planning could be one solution.
-It basically means deciding what you’ll eat for the next few days and stocking up all your ingredients.
+It basically means deciding what you’ll eat for the next few days and stocking up on all your ingredients.

 One study in France found a number of benefits to meal planning, such as [14]: